Blueprint: agent harnesses

 Agent harnesses change.
 Memory should stay put.

-Use RushDB as the durable memory layer behind Claude Desktop, Cursor, custom SDK agents, and orchestration frameworks so each harness can inspect the same structure and continue the same work.
+Use RushDB as the durable memory layer behind Claude Desktop, Cursor, custom SDK agents, and orchestration frameworks, storing ACCOUNT-scoped FACT, EPISODE, REFERENCE, and PROVIDER_RUN records so each harness can load the same schema and continue the same work.
+A workflow started in an MCP client can hand off to a backend SDK worker without replaying transcripts.

 Harness-specific memory turns every tool change into a migration.

-Agent stacks move quickly.
-A workflow may start in an MCP client, shift into a backend SDK worker, and later run inside a custom orchestration framework.
-If memory belongs to the harness, each move requires replaying transcripts, remapping state, or losing context.
+Agent stacks move quickly: a workflow may start inside Claude Desktop as an MCP client, shift into a backend SDK worker, and later run inside a custom orchestration framework.
+If FACT and EPISODE data belong to the harness instead of a shared graph, each move forces someone to replay transcripts, remap PROVIDER_RUN state, or lose the renewal_language fact and support-ticket REFERENCE entirely, leaving the next harness to start the account context from zero.

 Before